 And then I spoke to Adam and joined My Body Tutor

 When I first spoke to Adam, I had already made up my mind to join MBT.
 My friend’s success at putting her food problems behind her was too compelling for me to ignore.
 However, my telephone conversation with him was pleasant and encouraging, giving me the sense that I, too, could do this.

 I got the idea quickly that this was a step-by-step, day-by-day thing.
 The other notion that came across was that:

-2. I could eat foods that I enjoyed as long as they were whole;
+- I could eat foods that I enjoyed;

-At the beginning, I had daily phone calls from Adam.
-Most of the time, I didn't feel that I needed to speak to him but the fact that I knew he would call and that I was going to report what I had eaten helped me to keep me consistent.
-It was also really helpful that I had easy access to someone who could answer my questions about food on the spot, whether it be what to eat or how to handle social challenges.
+It was really helpful that I had easy access to someone who could answer my questions about food, whether it be what to eat or how to handle social challenges.

-His message of consistency was clear and unequivocal...consistency...consistency...consistency...
-It was underlined by the daily reporting and feedback process.
-I didn't always like what Adam had to say but once I got over myself, there was always something to think about.
-I told him once that for such a young person, he was very wise.
+My coach’s message of consistency was clear and unequivocal…consistency…consistency…consistency… It was underlined by the daily reporting and feedback process.
+I didn’t always like what he had to say but once I got over myself, there was always something to think about.
+He’s very wise.

-The weight came off, slowly but surely.
+The weight came off!
 In the 7 months since I started, I have not once had that starving feeling that I associate with dieting.
-I keep track of what I eat and consistently send in my daily feedback and look forward to reading Adam's response.
+I keep track of what I eat and consistently send in my daily feedback and look forward to reading my coach’s response.